 Mobile phones usually come with a small screen and no mouse.
 It means that using it may be difficult for the user, even if the device has a touchscreen.

-Thus, most ads may go untouched, as the user may find it too tedious to look in detail through each one of them.
+Thus, most ads may go untouched, as the user may find it too tedious to look through each one of them.

 Have you tried SMS marketing?
 Share the experience of your SMS marketing effort with us.
-Need help with your SMS marketing campaigns?
+Need help with your SMS marketing or email marketing campaign?

 Contact us.
-We’ll help you craft a unique SMS campaign to grow your business.
+We’ll help you craft a unique marketing message for your SMS campaign to grow your business.
 Thanks for watching!